 Establish and maintain an airway; ensure adequate oxygenation and ventilation.
-Activated charcoal, which may be used with sorbitol, may be as or more effective than emesis or lavage, and should be considered in treating overdosage.
-Cardiac and vital signs monitoring is recommended along with general symptomatic and supportive measures.
+Activated charcoal, which may be used with sorbitol, may be as or more effective than emesis or lavage and should be considered in treating overdosage.
+Cardiac and vital signs monitoring are recommended along with general symptomatic and supportive measures.
 Additional surveillance should be continued for several days because of the risk of delayed effects.
-Avoid epinephrine and derivatives when treating hypotension, and quinidine and procainamide when treating cardiac arrhythmia.
+Avoid epinephrine and derivatives when treating hypotension and quinidine and procainamide when treating cardiac arrhythmia.

-There are no specific antidotes for CLOZARIL.
-Forced diuresis, dialysis, hemoperfusion and exchange transfusion are unlikely to be of benefit.
+There are no specific antidotes for FazaClo® (clozapine, USP).
+Forced diuresis, dialysis, hemoperfusion, and exchange transfusion are unlikely to be of benefit.

-In managing overdosage, the physician should consider the possibility of multiple drug involvement.
+In managing overdosage, the physician should consider the possibility of multiple-drug involvement.

 Up-to-date information about the treatment of overdose can often be obtained from a certified Regional Poison Control Center.
-Telephone numbers of certified Poison Control Centers are listed in the Physicians' Desk Reference[®].
+Telephone numbers of certified Regional Poison Control Centers are listed in the Physicians' Desk Reference®, a registered trademark of Thomson PDR.